-- Sokhan Chen, Thavrak Huon and Mardy Serey.
-2018.
+Sokhan, C., Thavrak, H. and Mardy, S. 2018.
 The effect of agricultural cooperative on income's smallholders in Svay Chrum commune, Svay Rieng province, Cambodia.
-Asian Journal of Agricultural and Environmental Safety, 2018 No.1, 6-11. - The National Institute of Statistics (NIS).
+Asian Journal of Agricultural and Environmental Safety, 1, 6-11.
+The National Institute of Statistics.
 2013.
-Census of Agriculture of the Kingdom of Cambodia 2013 National Report on Final Census Result. - Yamada, S, Mihara, M and Kawabe, K. 2018.
-Classification by Characteristics of Farm Management for Development Aid in Rural Area of Cambodia.
-International Journal of Environmental and Rural Development Volume 9 No.1, 191-197.
+Census of agriculture of the Kingdom of Cambodia 2013.
+National Report on Final Census Result, The National Institute of Statistics (NIS), Cambodia.

+Yamada, S, Mihara, M. and Kawabe, K. 2018.
+Classification by characteristics of farm management for development aid in rural area of Cambodia.
+International Journal of Environmental and Rural Development, 9 (1), 191-197.